1790, in France, Claude Chappe invented a telegraph

 In 1870 C Telegraph Troop, Royal Engineers – commanded by Captain Montague Lambert RE – was formed.
 The troop used land-speed morse sounders and recorders as well as the high-speed Wheatstone auto system.
 It kept the Headquarters of an advancing force in contact with its base by laying insulated telegraph cables along the line of advance.
 Some of these signal systems can be viewed in the Museum including the original Wheatstone transmitter which is still in use today.

-Providing telegraph communications for the field army, C Troop saw active service in the Zulu War of 1879.
-In the Egyptian campaign of 1882 the unit laid cable in no-mans land to guide advancing British troops and later sent the first victory signal ever to come direct from a battlefield.
+C Troop saw active service in the Zulu War of 1879 providing telegraph communications for the field army.
+In the Egyptian campaign of 1882 the unit laid cable in no-mans land to guide advancing British troops and later sent the first ever victory signal to come direct from a battlefield.

 During this campaign the heliograph first gained recognition.
 Heliographs (many of which were made in India) are wireless solar telegraphs that usually use flashes of sunlight reflected by a mirror to communicate primarily via Morse Code.
 The flashes are produced either by momentarily pivoting the mirror, or by interrupting the beam with a shutter.